Beacon Park (Plymouth)

-Beacon Park (Plymouth) is the site of a former rugby union stadium on the north side of the Beacon Park Road in north Plymouth; redeveloped into housing called Albion Drive.
+Beacon Park (Plymouth) is the site of a former rugby union stadium on the north side of Beacon Park Road in north Plymouth.
+The site has been redeveloped into housing called Albion Drive.

 Rugby Union

 When Devonport Albion merged with Plymouth RFC to become Plymouth Albion R.F.C. they moved into Beacon Park in 1920.

 Greyhound racing

 Greyhound racing started on the 5 May 1928 with racing over 525 yards behind a trackless hare.
 The greyhound racing was independent (unaffiliated to a governing body) and whippet racing was also prominent.
 New management took over during September 1929 and racing sometimes took place twice on one day at 3pm & 5pm.

-Racing came to an end on 4 July 1931.
+Racing came to an end on 4 July 1931 after plans to transfer the greyhound racing to a new site in Lipson Vale were put in motion.
+The new site known as Castle Field would adopt the name Beacon Castle.

 Closure

-Plymouth moved out in 2003 and the stadium was sold and redeveloped into a housing estate called Barlow Gardens.
+Plymouth Albion moved out in 2003 and the stadium was sold and redeveloped into a housing estate called Barlow Gardens.

 The nearby Albion Drive occupies the site of the former Beacon Park reservoir, which was demolished and built on around 2001.